abego/lab-perform/README.md

 Also saving this "lazy loading" information should be faster than the actual loading of the serialized data.

-With this approach we can reduce the time required to load the data from disk:
+With this approach we can reduce the time required to load the data from disk by roughly a factor of 1.4:

+__Results: Load Big Sample Method Map (5000 classes, each with 100 methods)__
-- 5700 ms - loadMethods (`loadMethods_bigSample`).
+- 3450 ms - loadMethods (`loadMethods_bigSample`).
-- 4810 ms - loadMethodsLazy (`loadMethodsLazy_bigSample`).
+- 2490 ms - loadMethodsLazy (`loadMethodsLazy_bigSample`).

-_("big sample", 5000 classes, each with 100 methods)_
+Notice that lazy loading may increase the overall time as some code is moved to some later point in time, requiring some extra work to execute it later.
+On the other side lazy loading may also reduce the overall time when not all methods stored in the methods map are actually used at runtime.
+In the non-lazy case also these "unused" methods are installed, hence waste some time.

 #### Approach 3: Improved File Format for Lazy Loading

-Using lazy loading speeds up the "initial" load time (compared to direct loading), however not very much (roughly by a factor of 1.18 in our example).
+Using lazy loading speeds up the "initial" load time (compared to direct loading), however not very much.

 Profiling `loadMethodsLazy` reveals a lot of time was spend in reading the data from the file using `ObjectInputStream.readObject(...)`.
 If we could move